-Key Services Goals Indicators Planning Year 2019 Increase access to services for older adults to assist them in aging in place Older adults receiving core services (meals, transportation, home repair) 12,650 Increase access to adult day programs to reduce isolation for older adults and caregiver stress Older adults in adult day programs 1,817 Increase confidence and reduce stress by providing resources to family caregivers.
-Caregivers receiving training and resources 2,153 Increase awareness of importance of end-of-life discussions and documenting plans Older adults with advanced directives New Metric
+Key Services Goals Indicators Planning Year 2019 Year One 2020 Percent Change Increase access to services for older adults to assist them in aging in place Older adults receiving core services (meals, transportation, home repair) 12,650 22,067 +74% Increase access to adult day programs to reduce isolation for older adults and caregiver stress.
+Older adults in adult day programs 1,817 1,585 -13% Increase confidence and reduce stress by providing resources to family caregivers.
+Caregivers receiving training and resources 2,153 2,149 0% Increase awareness of importance of end-of-life discussions and documenting plans.
+Older adults with advanced directives New Metric Initial Planning NA

-Increase number of Central Texas urban and rural counties with adult day and/or respite care

-Increase number of Central Texas urban and rural counties piloting CAPABLE model

-Participation of CAPABLE model in an external evaluation designed to prove cost effectiveness

-Establishment of a Dignity Fund with local support and national engagement

-Increase number of media stories on issues facing older adults in Central Texas in order to increase the percentage of older adults with an established Advance Directive
+Progress Indicators 2020 Progress Increase number of Central Texas urban and rural counties with adult day and/or respite care Increase number of Central Texas urban and rural counties piloting CAPABLE model Participation of CAPABLE model in an external evaluation designed to prove cost effectiveness • Establishment of a Dignity Fund with local support and national engagement Increase number of media stories on issues facing older adults in Central Texas to increase the percentage of older adults with an established Advance Directive •

+- Completed in Year One - In progress, with no challenges and/or data shows an increase - In progress, with some challenges and/or data remains consistent - Delayed with multiple challenges and/or data shows a decrease